Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 - This year, the Gamecocks have two against the spread wins in four games as an underdog of 7 points or more.

-- The Gamecocks have turned the ball over 12 more times (20 total) than the Tigers have forced a turnover (8) this season.
+- The Gamecocks have turned the ball over 20 times this season, 12 more turnovers than the Tigers have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.